 After the birth you will be admitted to the postnatal ward, where you will remain for two nights after a vaginal birth and three nights after a Caesarean section.
 The midwives working there will assist with breastfeeding and baby care.

 How labour is managed will be different for each specific gynae.
 It is worthwhile to read up on birth plans and to think about what you want from your birth.
 You can discuss this with your doctor to hear if he/she is willing to support you.
-It is important to find someone that you feel comfortable with and that takes time to discuss your birth with you and to answer your questions.
+It is important to find someone that you feel comfortable with and that takes time to discuss your birth plan and to answer your questions.

-You should know though that birth in a hospital setting will typically involve more interventions.
+You should know that birth in a hospital setting will typically involve more interventions.
 These may include the following (also good starter points to ask the obstetrician about):